Baodeptraii/CTF_Writeup/picoCTF2025/Rust fixme 1.md

 - How do we return in rust? => `return;`
 - How do we print out a variable in the println function? => `println!("{}", ...);`

-After correct all of them, run the code with `cargo main.rs` and you have the flag.
+After correct all of them, run the code with `cargo run` and you have the flag (make sure you `cd` to right place.
 Peace!